-- Leak in suction line plumbing. - Water/Anti-freeze in fuel. - Air in fuel, refer to Troubleshooting Chart Item B. - Quad ring seal for the nozzle may be damaged. - Seal in adapter block may be worn or damaged. - Fuel pressure regulator seal leaking or dirty when using a by-pass regulator. - Suction line strainer plugged or dirty.
+- Suction Line Leak. - Air in fuel, refer to Troubleshooting Chart Item B. - Quad ring seal for the nozzle may be damaged. - Seal in adapter block may be worn or damaged. - Fuel pressure regulator seal leaking or dirty. - Suction line strainer plugged or dirty. - Dirty Pump Screen